neeraj1bh/News-Notifier/README.md

 Description
 ===========

-A Python script that pops up notification of top news.
+A Python script that pops up notification of top news according to the interval (in seconds) you specified.

 Requirements
 ============